jhadida/nxp/docs/overview.md

 The two main tasks in NXP are:

-- **Matching** text patterns defined using Python objects called _tokens_ (more on this below); the output in that case is one or several match objects with certain properties (e.g. the location of the match).
+- **Matching** text patterns defined using Python objects called _tokens_ (more on this below); the output is one or several match objects with certain properties (e.g. the location of the match).
-- **Parsing** a file by attempting to match _rules_ organised into multiple _scopes_; the output in that case is a so-called Abstract Syntax Tree (or AST), which represents not only the different matches found, but also allows for arbitrary nesting of patterns.
+- **Parsing** a file by attempting to match _rules_ organised into multiple _scopes_; the output is a so-called Abstract Syntax Tree (or AST), which represents not only the different matches found, but also the hierarchy between them (e.g. nested patterns).

 These tasks involve many components within NXP, which are described below.